I did mentioned in my previous instructable "Palm Arduino Kit" that I built the kit to accompanied me while I do the traveling.

 This year, we planned to go to Japan in addition to our annual visit to Thailand.
 We were going to Thailand first and then Japan (to cerebrate our niece's graduation in Tokyo, Japan)

-so many exciting things we would do like a tourist would do in Thailand.
+We are going to Thailand every year during the Chinese New Year.
+So, there were not so many exciting things we would do like a tourist would do in Thailand.
 So the trip would be something that we do with our families (both my wife's and mine.)

 As I said earlier, one thing that was different than the previous year, I took a new member of the family, Palm Arduino Kit for its first journey!
 Later, I decided at the last minute to take Palm Arduino V3 on the journey with us too.

 We planned to go to Japan earlier (in 2011), but it was canceled because of the Tohoku earthquake (8.9 Magnitude) in Japan.
 We supposed to attend our niece, "Momo", Keng's graduation, (Bachelor degree from University of Tokyo) at about the same time of the earthquake.
 So we had to cancel the trip.

 Keng "Momo" was graduating with a Master degree from Waseda University in Tokyo, this year.
 So we intended to go no matter what!

 We got several e-mails from Keng's sister regarding Japan Trip (from March 9 - 16).
 We heard that the original group that supposed to go to Japan tour to cerebrate Keng's undergrad. in 2011 were going to Japan this year too!
 The estimate head count would be around 12 peoples (almost all of them are related) that would be going from Thailand.

 My mother-in-law and sister-in-law were added to the group later.
 So the final count was 18, including Keng "Momo", who's already in Tokyo.
 The youngest person in our group was 7.
 The oldest was 82 (my mother-in-law).
 This trip would be fun!